MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-sample-search.md

 ## Summary

-You have successfully completed the custom Microsoft Graph connector tutorial.
-Now you have created a custom connector and used it to power Microsoft Search.
+You've successfully completed the custom Microsoft Graph connector tutorial.
+Now you've created a custom connector and used it to power Microsoft Search.

 ## See also